abrahamjo25/Furnitue-Sales/README.md

 # Furnitue-Sales
 Strapi CMS and NextJS furniture sales website
-# the backend is built using strap CMS
+# The backend is built using strap CMS
+#Designed and Developed by ABraham Yohannes